 Unfortunately, the CAGE questionnaire is vastly underused.
 People with alcohol problems are regularly undiagnosed and untreated.

 For example, only 30 percent of primary care physicians report regularly screening their patients for substance use.
 And of them, only about half (55 percent) report using the CAGE assessment.5

 However, the CAGE questionnaire is considered an effective assessment of alcohol misuse.
 CAGE measures for sensitivity and specificity:

 Because the CAGE questionnaire is just four questions, it’s a quick and easy assessment.
 In fact, it’s one of the most efficient ways to detect alcoholism.5

-However, CAGE-AID is a variation of the CAGE questionnaire that substitutes “drink” with “drink or drugs” in each question.
+The questions are also inadequate in assessing the extent of the drinking problem if one is detected.3 The questionnaire is not a valid assessment of substance misuse.However, CAGE-AID is a variation of the CAGE questionnaire that substitutes “drink” with “drink or drugs” in each question.
 It can help determine if alcohol addiction treatment is necessary.

 In this article